JelleKUL/KULeuven-Game/README.md

     - [custom info](#custom-info)

 ## Project structure
 The project is structured like a Unity project.
 All the relevant files are in the [/assets](../master/Assets) folder.
+You can clone this repo on your system.
+Be sure to have **Github LFS** installed to also get all the assets.
+The projects is using version control through [GitHub for Unity](https://assetstore.unity.com/packages/tools/version-control/github-for-unity-118069).

 ### Online account system
 The project uses Online Account system to use accounts linked to a database to store player records.
+It uses an Asset from the AssetStore named: [Online Account System](https://assetstore.unity.com/packages/tools/network/online-account-system-18487).
+Go to [Database Structure](#Database-Structure) for more info about the structure of the database.

 ### Localisation
 The project is localised and can handle multiple languages.